The A.N. Krylov Shipbuilding Research Institute (KSRI)

 Over the last 50 years the Institute has:

-• carried out durability and vibration testings of over 15 thousand seminative and native body constructions;
+- carried out durability and vibration testings of over 15 thousand seminative and native body

 Research carried out by the Institute has made it possible to increase the military effectiveness, secretiveness and submergence speed and depth of submarines, to improve the protection of above-surface ships from modern monitoring devices and weapons, to allow new ships to save more fuel, to lower the amounts of metal materials used, to improve their navigation qualities and make their operation safer.
 Due to the Institute's efforts it has become possible to confidently engineer and build ships that had never been built in the country before.
 Among these are submarines equipped with operative cruise missiles, aircraft carriers, large above-surface ships equipped with missiles, large troop drop hoverships, space flight support ships, powerful nuclear icebreaking vessels, bulk-carrier ships with large deck openings, ecologically pure tank trailers, mixed purpose (sea and river) vessels, large fish storage trailers, vessels for the location and examination of solid natural resources sites in the ocean, self-lifting and semi-submerging drilling devices.